 Michael Pariente can represent you in Clark County courts on your out-of-state criminal charge.
 You may even be spared a costly trip back to Las Vegas.

 If you face criminal charges in Las Vegas, you can have an experienced advocate fighting for you, seeking to have your charges reduced or dismissed and exposing the reasonable doubt in your case.
 Not all criminal defense lawyers in Las Vegas are made equal.
 Michael Pariente is a former prosecutor and federal public defender proud to represent those accused of crimes in Clark County, in both Nevada and federal court.
-If you face charges, call The Pariente Law Firm today at 702-966-5310 to schedule a free consultation.
+If you face charges, call Pariente Law Firm, P.C. today at 702-966-5310 to schedule a free consultation.